Basic Chainsaw Use & Safety for Beginners, Fall 2022

 WHAT TO BRING

 - You will use the instructor’s chainsaw, so you do not need to bring one.
-But if you own a saw, it’s a great idea to bring it along to show to the instructor for feedback.
+But if you own a saw, bring it along.
+At the very least, you can show to the instructor for feedback, and you may be able to use it for your cutting practice.

 - Hardhat with eye and ear protection